-If as a result of information gained from the driving of test piles (or any other piles), the Administrator determines with the agreement of the Designer that changes to the founding level shown on the Drawings are necessary, the Contractor shall be notified of such changes.
+If as a result of information gained from the driving of test piles (or any other piles), the Administrator determines with the agreement of the Designer and Geotechnical and Structures Sections of Transport and Main Roads that changes to the founding level shown on the Drawings are necessary, the Contractor shall be notified of such changes.
 Notification shall be in writing at the earliest possible time.